ChenfeiJiangSICAU/Comparation-of-ASR-and-ICanclean-style-CCA-noise-reduction-on-EEG/README.md

 | `ses-04` | fast walking | 1.6 m/s |
 | `ses-05` | slight running | 2.0 m/s |

-The repository `MobileBCI_Data_repo` is kept as the source Matlab reference.
-This Python implementation reads the same BrainVision/BIDS-style files directly, so Matlab, BBCI, EEGLAB, and MNE are not required.

 ## What It Produces